mathewchamberlain/SignacX/README.md

 ### Flow-sorted synovial cells

-We used scRNA-seq data [generated previously](https://www.nature.com/articles/s41590-019-0378-1) from human synovium with cell types identified previously with flow cytometry to evaluate the performance of Signac, together with another automatic annotation tool, SingleR.
-We present [this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP_RA.html) to reproduce this analysis.
+In a previous [study](https://www.nature.com/articles/s41590-019-0378-1), scRNA-seq data were generated from human synovium with cell types, and cell types were identified with flow cytometry.
+[Here](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP_RA.html), we evaluate the performance of Signac together with another automatic annotation tool, SingleR, using the flow cytometry labels.

 ### PBMC benchmarking

 We benchmarked Signac against PBMCs sequenced with seven different technologies: CEL-seq, Drop-Seq, inDrop, 10X (v2), 10X (v3), Seq-Well and Smart-Seq2.
-Signac is the only prior-knowledge based classifier to perform well across all technologies, as we demonstrate [in this vignette]().
+Signac is the only prior-knowledge based classifier to perform well across all technologies, as we demonstrate in this vignette.

 <!-- ROADMAP -->
 ## Roadmap